1938 Auckland Rugby League season: North Island v South Island (inter-island match)

 Brian Riley was initially named to play for the North Island side but as he was unable to get leave from work to potentially tour Australia if selected he was replaced in the North Island side.

 Probables v Possibles

 The Possibles team led 19–0 at halftime and so the selectors switched the forwards and three players who had started in the Possibles side scored points for the Probables in the second half (Bert Leatherbarrow, John Anderson, and Bill McNeight).

 Auckland Māori (Tamaki) v Auckland Pākehā

 During the match 24 year old Joseph Alva Gunning received a kick to the head and went to Auckland Hospital with concussion.
 It was said that his condition was not serious however the New Zealand Herald reported two weeks later that he had only recently been discharged from hospital with the intention of playing in the upcoming weekend match for Mount Albert though he ultimately didn't return until their July 2 match.
+Ted Brimble, the Auckland Māori first five-eighth injured his leg in the first half and was replaced by Mihaka Panapa.